Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Can I use cloth diapers at night?

 Yes — with more absorbency than daytime use.
 Double-stuffed pocket diapers with microfibre and hemp inserts, or fitted diapers with a wool cover, are the most reliable nighttime options.
-Wool covers are breathable, naturally water-resistant, and can be air-dried between uses.
+Wool covers are breathable, naturally water-resistant, and air-dry between uses.

 Environment